custom-components/pyscript/docs/new_features.rst

 - The ``scripts`` subdirectory is now recursively traversed for ``requirements.txt`` files.
 - Inner functions and classes (defined inside a function) are added to global symbol table if declared as global.
+- Calls to ``open()`` now set ``encoding=utf-8`` so Windows platforms use the correct encoding (see #145).
+- Pyscript user-defined functions (which are all async) can now be called from native python async code (see #137).
+- On Windows, python is missing ``locale.nl_langinfo``, which caused startup to fail when the locale-specific days of week were extracted.
+Now the days of week in time trigger expressions are available on Windows, but only in English (see #145).